 The Brown Creeper spends most of its time spiraling up tree trunks in search of insects.
 It holds its short legs on either side of its body, with the long, curved claws hooking into the bark, and braces itself with its long, stiff tail.
 Both feet hop at the same time, making the bird’s head duck after each hop.
 Because of its specialized anatomy, the Brown Creeper rarely climbs downward: once high in a tree, it flies down to begin a new ascent at the base of a nearby tree.
 During breeding season, males have intense singing competitions to establish and defend territories of 5–15 acres.
 Males fly in fast spirals when pursuing a potential mate.
 Creepers are probably monogamous, with partners staying together until several weeks after the chicks fledge.
 Both parents may feed the fledglings.
 Territories break down late in the breeding season, and in the winter creepers often roost communally and join flocks with other species to forage.
 Adults may be preyed upon by domestic cats and Northern Shrikes, among other predators.
 Nests are in danger from red squirrels, northern flying squirrels, golden-mantled ground squirrels, wood rats, and deer mice.
 When adults see or hear a predator, they freeze, silently pressed against the bark.
 Creepers have been seen chasing chipmunks and joining groups of nuthatches and kinglets to mob jays.Back to top

-Brown Creepers seem to have stable or increasing populations across most of their range, with the exception of parts of the West including the Cascades.
+Brown Creeper populations were stable or slightly increased between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population an 9.3 million, with 65% spending part of the year in the U.S., 43% in Canada, and 8% in Mexico.
+They rate an 8 out of 20 on the Continental Concern Score and are not on the 2016 State of North America's Birds' Watch List.
 Timber harvesting in the West, including both clearcutting and selective cutting, has removed many of the large, live trees in which creepers forage, and salvage-logging has removed many of the dead and dying ones they nest in.
 Forests are also becoming more and more fragmented, posing another threat to creepers.
 Populations may have increased in New England in recent decades, possibly because forests have regrown and many large trees have been killed by gypsy moths and Dutch elm disease, creating nesting habitat.
 Spraying of DDT to combat Dutch elm disease in the 1950s may have harmed Brown Creeper populations.Back to top

 Though they eat mostly insects, in winter Brown Creepers will eat suet and peanut butter, and occasionally sunflower seeds, pine seeds, grass seeds, and corn.
 You’re more likely to see them if there are large, old trees nearby.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.Back to top